 The purpose of G-EBS is to promote scholarship and fellowship among African American students and to sensitize the seminary community to the black religious experience.
 The group sponsors programs, worship services, and other activities that affirm and encourage appreciation for African American customs, culture, and religious traditions.
 Membership is open to African Americans and international students from Africa and the Caribbean.

 This ensemble is open to all persons who enjoy singing gospel music.
-Rehearsals, on Tuesdays at 9:00 pm, are prayerful, spirit-filled fellowship times which often provide a needed lift after a long day of classes.
+Rehearsals are prayerful, spirit-filled fellowship times which often provide a needed lift after a long day of classes.
 The ensemble performs a variety of music - anthems, spirituals, hymns, traditional and contemporary gospel - for the Garrett-Evangelical and Northwestern communities.

 Korean Student Association